Proteusiq/TrustPilotReader/README.md

 # TrustPilotReader
-Unofficial TrustPilot Review Collector.
-Academic Use Only
+Unofficial TrustPilot reviews collector.
+For Academic Use Only

 # Unmatured Documetation :)